-Sustained stress are stresses those present throughout the plant operating life.
+Sustained stress is the stress present throughout the plant operating life.
 Weight and Pressure are called Sustained stresses.

-Expansion stress is a displacement driven secondary stress generated due to temperature changes from installed to operating condition.
+Expansion stress is a displacement-driven secondary stress generated due to temperature changes from installed to operating conditions.

 Occasional stresses are stresses those are present in a piping system for a very short period of time.
-Stresses due to Seismic event, Surge, Wind, Vibration, etc. are called occasional stresses.
+Stresses due to Seismic events, Surges, Wind, Vibration, etc. are called occasional stresses.